 Students apply current theory and research to an analysis of selected women writers from various historical ages, genres, and nationalities.
 Emphases may vary each semester.
+Topics will vary.
+May be repeated once with permission of department Chair.

 ENGL 5384.
 Rhetoric & Composition Theory.
 3 Hours.